For Colored Girls: Trending Travel While Black

 Travel is intriguing.
 It has exposed so many to great accomplishments.
 For me, its rather therapeutic.
 It allows us to experience other cultures, tapping into our senses…to see, touch, smell, hear and taste all of the splendor which took God 6 days to create.
 It should’t matter what color our skin is.
 What defines us is our hearts and our mentality.
 And last time I checked, we are pretty much similar when it comes to our insides!

-We come together as one collective, united and driven by the desire to experience the many possibilities abundantly available through Travel.
-Beauty.
-Style!
+Travel is our lifestyle; our tribe - where we come together as one collective, united and driven by the desire to experience the many possibilities abundantly available through traveling!
+Beauty is our canvas, and style is our artistic tool.

 Latest posts by Sapphire Kharyzma (see all)